LuiissDevv2025/uASKfoIT/README.md

-Hey there, my name is Luis and this are my personal projects.
-I hope you enjoy them and see my progress.
+Hey there, my name is Luis and this are my projects.
+Hope you enjoy them.

+Fun Facts:
-Fun Facts about me: I became interested in software development trough my experience playing videos games.
-While my focus now is to gain real experience in the field.
-I do wish to one day create my own game that people will enjoy.
+  *I became interested in software trough videos games.
+One day I hope to make an amazing game people will enjoy.
+  *I love to learn, so i am constantly studying.
+  *I love to travel and see different cultures.
+It's like watching a movie in real life.
+  *Really, I am just living life, what else is there to do but to live. =)